cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - decreases the number of API calls made to SQS while increasing efficiency and latency
 - wait time can be bw 1 sec to 20 secs
 - is preferred to short polling
-- can be enabled at the queu level or at the API level using `ReceiveMessageWaitTimeSeconds`
+- can be enabled at the queue level or at the API level using `ReceiveMessageWaitTimeSeconds`

 #### SQS Extended Client (Java Library)